COVID-19 Testing Task Force

 - Information for Physicians

-- Includes weekly updates from task force infectious disease specialists Dr. Rhee and Dr. Levorson.
+- Includes updates from task force infectious disease specialists Dr. Rhee and Dr. Levorson.

 - Sanford Guide: Summary of scientific based conclusions on COVID